tom-blk/neovim-setup/README.md

 # neovim-setup
-My neovim setup, partially ripped of from ThePrimeagen.
+My neovim setup, partially ripped off from ThePrimeagen.
 Use it if you want to.